elisemercury/Duplicate-Image-Finder/docs/app.rst

 ^^^^^^^^^^
 difPy Web can leverage difPy's **Fast Search Algorithm (FSA)** for increased performance when searching for  duplicate images.
 FSA can not be enabled when searching for similar images.

-More information on FSA can be found in the :ref:`Fast Search Algorithm (FSA)` section.

 Similarity
 ^^^^^^^^^^
 difPy Web can search for **duplicate or similar** images within the uploaded files.
 By default, difPy will search for duplicate images.
 Select "similar" to search for similar images.